Olosko23/Blog-Client/README.md

 ### Blogs

-- Lists all the blogs available on your website.
+- Lists all the blogs available on your website

 ### Blog